-Dozens missing in Taiwan after earthquake topples buildings
+Search for missing in Taiwan after earthquake topples buildings

-Taipei, Taiwan (CNN)Fearing people may be trapped inside, rescue workers and search dogs probed the perimeter of a multistory building leaning precariously early Thursday in the Taiwanese city of Hualien, more than a day after a deadly earthquake.
+Hualien, Taiwan (CNN)Aftershocks rocked Taiwan's eastern coast on Thursday as rescue workers searched a teetering multi-story building for missing residents feared trapped inside more than 36 hours after a deadly earthquake.

-The magnitude 6.4 quake struck late Tuesday 22 kilometers (13 miles) north of the city, killing at least eight people and injuring 262 others, authorities said.
+At least nine people were killed and 270 injured when the magnitude 6.4 quake struck late Tuesday 22 kilometers (13 miles) north of the city of Hualien, authorities said.
 It also damaged bridges and buckled roads in and around Hualien, a city on the island's northeastern shores.

+A magnitude 5.7 earthquake shook the already devastated tourist town in the early hours of Thursday, Taiwan's official news agency CNA said, the largest in a series of aftershocks.

-Dozens of people were unaccounted for by Thursday morning in Hualien, many of whom were believed to have been living or temporarily staying at the now badly damaged and tilting Yun Men Tsui Ti building, officials said.
+Eight people were still unaccounted for in Hualien on Thursday afternoon, all of whom were believed to have been living or temporarily staying at the now badly damaged and tilting Yun Men Tsui Ti building, officials said.

 Emergency workers used enormous beams, raised with a crane, to prop up the building -- a large residential and commercial complex -- which leaned ominously over the street below.